-Then, starting from the employment numbers from the end of the observation period 2019 (t1), simulation runs over two phases follow, corresponding to a total period of 24 years.
-In a second simulation run, the number of employed people in agriculture is persistently kept at a maximum of 50 per cent of the initial value from t1 in all stages, assuming a corresponding policy intervention.
-Since some districts seem to be better described by the reference regime than by the case regime (see Table 2), and since we cannot know whether the districts will keep their old regime after an exogenous shock, both scenarios are simulated again with the coefficients from the (best fit) reference regimes.
+Then, starting from the employment numbers from the end of the observation period 2019 (t0), simulation runs over two phases follow, corresponding to a total period of 24 years.
+Given the environmental pressure imposed by livestock farming, a second simulation experiment examines the local labour market effects of policies that would force a drastic reduction in livestock density in the region.
+Research indicates that implementing such measures might lead to a fall in earnings by up to 55 percent for livestock production (Haß et al., 2020).
+In the simulation, the scenario is implemented by initially and permanently halving the number of people employed in the agricultural sector at simulation time t0.
+Permanent here means that the number of employed people in agriculture is persistently kept at a maximum of 50 per cent of the initial value from t0 in all simulation stages.
+Since some districts seem to be better described by the reference regime than by the case regime (see Table 2), and since we cannot know whether the districts will maintain their old regime after an exogenous shock, both scenarios, the one with full employment and the one with half employment in the agricultural sector, are simulated again with the (best-fit) coefficients of the reference regime.

-The different scenarios are then compared according to the scheme depicted in Figure 1.
+The different scenarios are then compared according to the scheme depicted in Fig. 1.
 In the simulation, we are only interested in the case districts.
 For each of them, we compare the development in the original scenario of full agricultural employment with that in the manipulated scenario of halved agricultural employment.
 For this second scenario, we additionally compare the development under the case regime with the alternative development under the reference regime.
 While we analyse the estimated regimes for the mean case district, we focus on the best-fit regimes for the individual districts.

-3.2 Results
+3. Results

 In discussing the results, we focus on five sites.
-From the data of the case and reference districts we calculate their mean values, which characterize the mean case district and the mean reference district.
-As selected case districts, we focus on Emsland (EL), which has the best fit to the case regime of all case districts (see Tables 2 and A3); Cloppenburg (CG), which is characterised by extremely high livestock density and has a reasonable fit to the case regime, but whose best-fit regime is based on the reference regime (see Table 2); and Grafschaft Bentheim (GB), for which both the estimated reference regime and the reference-based best-fit regime each have a better fit than the corresponding case-based regimes.
+From the data of the case and reference districts we calculate their mean values, which characterize the mean case district and the mean reference district.12 As selected case districts, we focus on Emsland (EL), which has the best fit to the case regime of all case districts (see Tables 2 and A3); Cloppenburg (CG), which is characterised by extremely high livestock density and has a reasonable fit to the case regime, but whose best-fit regime is based on the reference regime (see Table 2); and Grafschaft Bentheim (GB), for which both the estimated reference regime and the reference-based best-fit regime each have a better fit than the corresponding case-based regimes.